 Kimberly evaluates and treats patients with a multitude of movement disorders but has a special interest in the various gait disorders that affect patients with Parkinson's disease.
 Her research centers on examining the underlying neuronal pathways that cause gait dysfunction via neuromodulation systems.

 Anne Weissbach, MD

 Anne has a strong research interest in the neurophysiology of patients with monogenic dystonia and Parkinson’s such as Parkin and PINK1-associated Parkinson’s.
 She uses transcranial magnetic stimulation to investigate motor network alterations and analyzes how they can be modified by therapeutic approaches such as dopaminergic treatment and deep brain stimulation.

 Katie Amodeo, MD

-Katie evaluates and treats patients with movement disorders, with a focus in memory care.
-She is the director of a Duopa center and serves as an investigator for several clinical trials.
-Katie’s research focuses on identifying modifiable risk factors for cognitive impairment with the goal of mitigating risk for dementia in those with Parkinson’s disease and prodromal dementia with Lewy bodies.
+Katherine evaluates and treats patients with neurological disorders, with a focus in movement and cognitive disorders.
+Her research focuses on identifying modifiable risk factors for cognitive impairment with the goal of mitigating risk for dementia in those with Parkinson’s disease and prodromal dementia with Lewy bodies.